pterodactyl/documentation/community/project_information/artisan_commands.md

 php artisan p:environment:setup
 ```
 This is the basic ENV setup for pterodactyl.
 - Egg Author Email : Here you will be asked to provide a valid email for the egg Author.
-If this email isn't valid the panel will not allow you to create new eggs
+If this email isn't valid the panel will not allow you to create new eggs and nests.
 - Application URL : The panel url you want to use.
 If you have a domain make this something like `panel.domain.tld` otherwise you may use your IP.
 This needs to be reachable by all your daemon servers.
 - Application Timezone : The timezone used by your panel and daemons.
 This will be the time shown in logs and used by all the docker containers.
 If you are looking for the whole list of the time-zones you will find it [Here](https://www.php.net/manual/en/timezones.php)
 - Cache Driver : The Cache driver used by pterodactyl.